chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/incert-custom-certs.md

 docker run -it --add-host example.com:[ipaddress] ttl.sh/curl-with-cert:1h https://example.com:8443
 ```

-This time, the `curl` container is able to reach the running Nginx container.
+This time, the `curl` container is able to reach the running nginx container.

 ```
 . . .